alperkarasahin/WorkFlowEngine/README.md

-# WorkFlowManager
+# Work Flow Engine
-Simple Work Flow Manager with C# .NET MVC
+Simple Work Flow Engine with C# .NET MVC

 You can design simple work flow with using three process type.
 * Process: Process which has special form or standart form